FramesPer/mis4180/README.md

 - [nginx](https://nginx.org/en/) HTTP and reverse proxy server.

+- [ufw](https://man.archlinux.org/man/ufw.8) Uncomplicated Firewall (port 80 allow)

 - [Debian Linux](https://www.debian.org/) The Operating System the VPS runs (because Windows & MS are disgusting).

 For the purposes of user registration and login, the system stores information (such as username, email, and password) in the `user` table of the backend.

 The passwords are hashed using the `Bcrypt` hashing algorithm designed by Nelis Provos and David Mazières.
 The passwords are salted before being hashed to improve security against rainbow-table / lookup attacks.
 The hash is completely random and not accessable to anyone, [not even me](https://www.geeksforgeeks.org/hashing-passwords-in-python-with-bcrypt/).

 ## Helpful Resources